gvwilson/closure/intro/index.md

 Members of marginalized groups have had more practice with these tactics than members of privileged groups [[](b:Scott1987)];
 if you belong to the latter,
-a quiet conversation or two with selected colleagues may help you see your priorities more clearly.
+a conversation or two with selected colleagues may help you see your priorities more clearly.

 </div>